usnistgov/feasst/forcefield/README.rst

 Similarly, chemical_potential has units of energy.
 Because pressure times volume is in units of energy, pressure is in units of energy per volume.

-The :doc:`Ewald plugin </plugin/ewald/README>` is an exception because the unit of charge is assumed to be elementary charge.
+The :doc:`charge plugin </plugin/charge/README>` is an exception because the unit of charge is assumed to be elementary charge.
 Because of an assumed conversion factor, the units of energy must be in kJ/mol, and therefore, beta must be given in units of mol/kJ.
 Finally, the units of length must be in Angstroms.